AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md

 # Account Insight Plug-in Overview {#account-insight-plug-in-overview}

-Account Insight is a Chrome plug-in that surfaces actionable ABM and account insights to your sales teams, allowing them to engage accounts more effectively.
+Account Insight is a Chrome plug-in that surfaces actionable TAM and account insights to your sales teams, allowing them to engage accounts more effectively.

 >[!AVAILABILITY]
 >
->Account Insight is included for all customers who have both ABM and Marketo Sales Insight.
-For customers who only have ABM, Account Insight is available as a purchased add-on.
+>Account Insight is included for all customers who have both TAM and Marketo Sales Insight.
+For customers who only have TAM, Account Insight is available as a purchased add-on.
 Each customer is limited to 250 Account Insight seats.
 Please contact your sales rep for details.
-It is not available to customers who do not have ABM.
+It is not available to customers who do not have TAM.

 >[!CAUTION]
 >